Angular2Guy/ngx-simple-charts/projects/ngx-simple-charts/README.md

 The chartState is a string with the values of 'ready' or 'not-ready'.
 The animation starts when 'not-ready' is set to 'ready'.

 To enable styling the optional 'color' property of the ChartSlice can be used to provide a custom color.
 It needs to be in Css color format.

+## Date/TimeLine Charts
+This is a scolling chart to display time periods in bars vertically in units of years or months.
+To use the Date/Timeline chart componnent this module has to be imported: [NgxDateTimeChartsModule](https://github.com/Angular2Guy/ngx-simple-charts/blob/master/projects/ngx-simple-charts/date-time/src/lib/ngx-date-time-charts.module.ts)

+Then the component can be used: [<sc-date-time-chart [showDays]="..." [items]="..."></sc-date-time-chart>](https://github.com/Angular2Guy/ngx-simple-charts/blob/master/projects/ngx-simple-charts/date-time/src/lib/sc-date-time-chart/sc-date-time-chart.component.ts)
+The property 'showDays' switches the on the view with months and days and the 'items' property contains the [ChartItems](https://github.com/Angular2Guy/ngx-simple-charts/blob/master/projects/ngx-simple-charts/date-time/src/lib/sc-date-time-chart/model/chart-item.ts) to display.

 ## Token Services
 The services/interceptors for the Jwt token handling are now included.